Ministers trying to secure release of more Britons as two aid workers flee Gaza

 The UK has a Border Force team in Cairo, with consular officials in Arish, near Rafah, to provide support for Britons who leave Gaza.

-The Palestinian death toll in the Israel-Hamas war has reached 8,805, according to the Hamas-run health ministry in Gaza.
+The Palestinian death toll in the Israel-Hamas war has reached 9,061, including 3,760 under-18s, according to the Hamas-run health ministry in Gaza.
 In the occupied West Bank, more than 122 Palestinians have been killed in violence and Israeli raids.

 Tel Aviv launched its operation on Gaza, including a siege on food, fuel, water and medicine, in response to Hamas’s raid that killed more than 1,400 people, mostly civilians slain in the October 7 rampage.
 Around 240 were also taken into Gaza by the militant group.